Sefer Halilović

 Sefer Halilović (born 6 January 1952 in Prijepolje) is a Bosnian former general and commanding officer of the Bosnian Army during the 1992–95 war in Bosnia and Herzegovina.
-In 2001, he was indicted for war crimes by the International Criminal Tribunal for the former Yugoslavia and acquitted of all charges in 2005.
+In 2001, he was indicted for war crimes by the International Criminal Tribunal for the former Yugoslavia.
+He was acquitted of all charges in 2005.

 Early life and education

-Halilović was born in Taševo, a hamlet in the Prijepolje municipality in the Zlatibor District geographical region of Sandžak, then Yugoslavia.
+Halilović was born in Taševo, a hamlet in the Prijepolje municipality in the Zlatibor District geographical region of Sandžak, then part of Yugoslavia.
 He attended the military academy in Belgrade in 1971 for three years and in 1975 he attended the military school in Zadar where he became an Officer in the Yugoslav People's Army (JNA).
-From 1980 until the war he served in Vinkovci as an Army security officer.
+From 1980 until the 1992–95 war he served in Vinkovci as an Army security officer.
 On 31 August 1990 he went to Belgrade and attended a two-year course at the school for commanders.

 Career

 When Halilović left the Yugoslav People's Army in September 1991 he was a professional military officer and held the rank of major.
 He went to Bosnia and Herzegovina, created the Patriotic League and planned the defense of the country.